karellopez/docker_workshop_template/workshop/installation.md

 -->

 ## Install & clone the MEGqc Package
-Once within your project environment or Python environment, use pip to install MEGqc core functionality by running the following command in bash:
+Once activated your environment, you can install Python packages with pip, and they will only affect your virtual environment.
+To install MEGqc core functionality by running the following command in bash:
 ##
         pip install --upgrade meg-qc
 <br>